If you wish to print this out, please consider using your 'Quick' printer setting, with recycled or FSC sourced paper

-Do this on the floor, not the bed as it is too soft and will not give you enough support in the right places.
-Use the number of books that your teacher suggested that you need to put under your head, so that your neck and spine are able to lengthen out freely.
+Do this procedure on the floor but not the bed as it is too soft and will not give you enough support in the right places.
+If you are physically unable to get up and down from the floor, then by all means use the bed.
+Place the number of books that your teacher suggested you need, under your head, so that your neck and spine are able to lengthen out freely without arching.

-Initially choose a warm, quiet room to lie in.
-Over time you will find you are more able to work on yourself in many environments.
-Learn to train your thinking and allow yourself to return to a quiet, expansive state - a good stress management skill to develop.
+To start with, choose a warm, quiet room to lie down in.
+Over time you want to be able to work on yourself in many different places, such as up the garden.
+Learn to train your thinking and allow yourself to return to a quiet, expansive state – a good stress management skill to develop!

-First of all stop, say ‘no' and inhibit your usual way of going to lie down.
-Think about how you are going to move.
+First of all stop, say ‘no’ and inhibit your usual way of going to lie down.
+Think about how you are going to move and keep using inhibition all the way through the procedure.

-With awareness, give yourself directions and begin to lie down on your back with your knees bent, moving into the semi-supine position.
-Take care not to arch your neck back and down onto your books, but remind yourself to direct your head forward and up so that you gently maintain the spine's length as you move.
+With awareness, give yourself directions and begin to lie down on your back with your knees bent, moving into the semi-supine position, as above.
+Take care not to arch your neck back and down onto your books, but remind yourself to direct your head forward and up so that you gently maintain the spine’s length as you move.

-Check that you have a free neck and freely bend your knees out and away from your hip joints.
+Check that you have a free neck.
+Then think about how you will bend your knees but inhibit any tightening and distorting that interferes with the movement, then freely bend your knees out and away from your hip joints.
 Place your feet on the floor as wide apart as your hips are so that your hips, knees and feet are in line with each other.
 Take care to align your feet so that they do not turn in, nor out further than your knees.

 However, remember that how you are, is much more important than your exact position.
-Do not lock and fix yourself so that you can hold the ‘right' stance
+Do not lock and fix yourself so that you can hold the ‘right’ position and say ‘no’ to any impulse you have to wriggle around and re-adjust your position.

 ‘There is no such thing as a right position, but there is such a thing as a right direction'